Liam Payne’s father arrives in Argentina after singer’s death

 “Every tear I have shed is a memory of you,” he wrote in a statement on Instagram.

-The 65-year-old titan of the music industry said his son Bear “will be so proud of everything you achieved, and how you achieved it”.
+The 65-year-old said Payne’s son “will be so proud of everything you achieved, and how you achieved it”.

 Payne first auditioned for The X Factor in 2008 when he was 14, singing Frank Sinatra’s Fly Me To The Moon, with judge Cowell telling him to return to the talent show two years later.